FAOEuFMD/EuFMD-Nexus/README.md

 2. The App uses 2 databases: db_manager and PCP.
 You must import all 2 databases on your local MySQL.

-3. Copy the `.env.example` file to `.env` and configure your database credentials.
+3. Copy the `.env.example` file to `.env` and configure your database credentials for local development.
+   > Note: For production deployment, environment variables are configured in CircleCI and deployed via systemd.
+See `deployment/README.md` for details.

 ## Running the Application